 This web page shows only a small excerpt of our Balldake research.
 Another 71 words (5 lines of text) covering the years 1500, 1624, 1691, 1307 and 1327 are included under the topic Early Balldake History in all our PDF Extended History products and printed products wherever possible.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Balldake has undergone many spelling variations, including Baldock, Balldock, Balldcock, Baldcock and others.

 Early Notables of the Balldake family (pre 1700)

-Migration of the Balldake family to the New World and Oceana
+Migration of the Balldake family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Balldake were among those contributors: Dasey Baldock, who came to Virginia in 1638; Sarah Baldock, who arrived in Maryland in 1774; Richard Baldock, who settled in Rappahannock Virginia in 1747.